 - Open Device Manager > look for if there’s any special mark indicating the error.

 Once you find the component which is failed, please replace it with a new one that can be compatible with your computer.

 #4.
 Virus & Malware

-Computer virus/malware is another common factor that should be blamed for when your computer turns on and off.
-Viruses, malware, Trojan horses, and worms are designed by malicious people to attack other people’s devices including computer.
+Computer virus/malware is another common factor that should be blamed for when your computer turns on and off randomly.
+Viruses, malware, Trojan horses, and worms are designed to attack people’s devices including computers.
 Some of them are programmed to shut down your system upon certain conditions once your computer gets infected.
-(Please use Windows Defender or third-party software to protect your PC.)

-You should suspect that your computer is attacked by virus or malware if it shuts down when you execute a certain program/tool at specific times (for example, laptop keeps shutting down on startup).
-On this occasion, you should go to clear the virus immediately by using powerful anti-virus program.
-But don’t forget another thing – recovering data after virus attack.
+You should suspect that your computer is attacked by viruses or malware if it shuts down when you execute a certain program/tool at specific times.
+On this occasion, you should go to clear the virus immediately by using a powerful anti-virus program.

 #5.
 Operating System Errors

-A lot of operating system errors can lead to computer randomly shuts off.
+A lot of operating system errors can lead to the computer randomly shutting off.
 Some serious problems can even cause your computer to fail to turn on again (such as operating system not found).
-In this part, some of the common errors will be listed (the list is in random order).
+In this part, some of the common errors will be listed.

 Error 1: Fast Startup